Grand Tour of Greece

 Departure from Athens: 8:30 am

-Return in Athens: 7:00 pm on the sixth day
+Return in Athens: 7:00 pm on the seventh day

 1st day: Leave by the coastal road to the Corinth Canal (short stop).
 Drive on and visit the theatre of Epidavros, famous for its remarkable acoustics.